theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 the flow is not driven by natural convection.
 That is if we want the flow estimates here to be accurate.

+We should add a caveat that the flow through the loop cannot be driven by a source within the parallel subcircuit; another algorithm must be used to solve such problems.

 ## Problem 3: deriving how to average nondimensional parameters